Disability Insurance/Temporary Caregiver Insurance

 - 4. When and how can I apply for TDI/TCI

 - By accessing the TDI website at www.dlt.ri.gov/tdi, you may apply online or download an application to complete and mail to TDI, P.O.
 Box 20100, Cranston, RI 02920.
 You may also call (401) 462-8420 and choose option 1.
 An application will be mailed to you.
-If you become ill or injured, and an examination by a healthcare provider or medical practitioner indicates that you cannot work for at least 7 consecutive days, your claim should be filed as soon as possible to avoid jeopardizing or delaying your first payment.
+If you become ill or injured, and an examination by a Qualified Healthcare Provider (QHP) indicates that you cannot work for at least 7 consecutive days, your claim should be filed as soon as possible to avoid jeopardizing or delaying your first payment.

 - 5. Who